byoketh/byoketh.github.io/README.md

-# richDocs
+# richWorld

-this website is built using [Docusaurus 2](https://docusaurus.io/), an *amazing* modern static website generator.
+this website is built using [Docusaurus 3](https://docusaurus.io/), an *amazing* modern static website generator.